Creating a good home for rats

-- Suitable shelters/hiding places.
-Rats have an excellent sense of touch, preferring to hug walls rather than enter open spaces where they cannot hide.
-Shelters (PDF 176KB).
+- Shelters and hiding places - rats have an excellent sense of touch, preferring to hug walls rather than enter open spaces where they can't hide.

-- Suitable bedding material.
-Rats spend lots of time sleeping and like to hide and sleep in dark/safe shelters.
-Rats often have preferred resting sites.
-Bedding material (PDF 176KB).
+- Bedding material - rats spend lots of time sleeping and like to hide and sleep in safe, dark shelters.
+They often have preferred resting sites.

-- Their cage kept away from strong artificial smells (e.g. air fresheners/smoke).
+- Away from strong artificial smells such as air fresheners or smoke.
 Rats have a very good sense of smell.

-- Continuity.
-Avoid moving their cage unless absolutely necessary, as this can be stressful.
+- In the same place - don't move their cage unless absolutely necessary, as this can be stressful for them.

-- A clean cage.
-Don’t allow urine/faeces to build up as this can cause health problems.
-Rats are clean animals, preferring to keep toilet areas separate from sleeping/resting/feeding areas.
-Cage cleaning (PDF 175KB).
+- Clean - don't allow urine and faeces to build up, as this can cause health problems.
+Rats are clean animals, preferring to keep toilet areas separate from sleeping, resting and feeding areas.
+Read our advice on cage cleaning.

-- The area where they’re housed to not be too bright during the day, out of direct sunlight, and dark at night.
-Rats are naturally most active at night.
-Rats are very sensitive to light; bright light can cause stress and harm their eyes - particularly albino strains (red-eyed white rats).
+- Out of direct sunlight - keep their cage in an area of your home that's not too bright during the day, out of direct sunlight, and dark at night.
+Rats are naturally most active at night and are very sensitive to light; bright light can cause stress and harm their eyes - particularly albino strains (red-eyed white rats).

-- The temperature and humidity of anywhere they’re housed to be appropriate.
-Housing rats in hot/cold conditions, too damp/too dry, or without ventilation can cause discomfort, increasing the chances of them becoming ill.
-Home Cage (PDF 241KB).
+- The right temperature and humidity - housing rats in hot or cold conditions, too damp or too dry, or without ventilation can cause discomfort, increasing the chances of them getting ill.

-- Their home-cage kept away from high pitched sounds, ultrasound, long term and unpredictable sudden bursts of noise.
-Rats can hear sounds of higher pitch than humans (ultrasound), and extreme noise can be stressful.
-In extreme cases excessive noise could cause them to have a seizure.
-Home Cage (PDF 241KB).
+- Quiet - keep their home-cage away from high-pitched sounds, ultrasound, long-term and unpredictable sudden bursts of noise.
+Rats can hear sounds of higher pitch than humans (ultrasound), and loud noise can be stressful for them - in extreme cases, excessive noise could even cause them to have a seizure.